-REDACTED

-REPLACED BY AMENDED

-REPORT FORM S NO. 40-254 through 40-258

-(Revised December 21, 2022)

-The RY 2024/MY 2023 PAAS Contact List, Raw Data and Results Report Forms have been amended, pursuant to section 1367.03(f)(3) (as amended by SB 221).
-The PAAS Report Form instructions in this Instruction Manual have been redacted and replaced by the amended RY 2024/MY 2023 PAAS Report Forms (Form Nos.
-40-254 through 40-264, Revised on December 21, 2022).

-Health plans shall use the amended RY 2024/MY 2023 PAAS Report Forms 40-254 to 40-264 to submit the PAAS data.
-The fillable RY 2024/MY 2023 PAAS Report Forms will include the amended instructions and validations, which will be available on the Resources section of the web portal in early 2023.

 Raw Data Report Forms – Instructions

 The health plan shall use the PAAS Manual and the instructions set forth below to enter information related to the unique providers that the health plan selected to survey from the appropriate Contact List onto the Raw Data Report Form.
 (See paragraphs 15-34 in the PAAS Manual for identification of unique providers, the sample selection instructions and further details.)
 Conduct the PAAS and use the information from the PAAS to populate the fields designated with an asterisk.
+The health plan shall complete all required fields, but is not required to complete the requested fields.

+The following field instructions describe the data that the reporting plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(f) and (h)(6)(B).
+Refer to the Definitions section of this Instruction Manual for additional explanation of the terms used within the field instructions for this report form.

-The health plan shall complete all required fields, but is not required to complete the requested fields.The health plan shall use the responses on the Raw Data Report Form to report the information required on the Results Report Form to the Department.
+The health plan shall use the responses on the Raw Data Report Form to report the information required on the Results Report Form to the Department.
 By incorporating data obtained through Extraction into the Raw Data Report Form, the health plan affirms that it has met all specifications related to Extraction set forth in the PAAS Manual in paragraphs 43-45.

 Primary Care Providers Raw Data Report Form (Form No. 40-259)